 There is much more to it than just that, but for now it is enough to understand that cinnamon and weight loss both have a connection with the metabolism of carbohydrates to glucose, the glycolysis of glucose to pyruvate and the cellular oxidation of pyruvate to energy.
 The more efficient that process, the more fat you will burn and convert to energy.

 Cinnamon is more than just a flavoring for cookies and apple pie (Mmmm…) – Cinnamon and weight loss are interconnected in a way that you may not fully understand, but that will make you lose weight quicker by reducing the fat stored within your fat cells.
 So get that apple pie out and send me some!
+I’m also starting the joining with you.

 Note: Check with your physician before taking any supplement that can affect insulin or your cardiovascular system.
 Cinnamon and fat loss supplements are usually fine, but let your doctor know what you are doing if you are already on medication.
+It’s always good to consult your doctor when starting a new diet or supplement for weight loss.